svm-zhang/lohhla-mod/README.md

 ## License

-`lohhlamod` fully respects all [LICENSE requirments](https://github.com/mskcc/lohhla) imposed by the original `LOHHLA` tool.
-It is a modernized version of the `LOHHLA` algorithm with sole purpose of providing a tool for better integration with current biomarker analysis pipeline.
-It is free to use and to be modified for all non-commercial parties.
-All commercial use and modification of `lohhlamod`, including transfer, sale or license to a commercial third party or use on behalf of a commercial third-party (including but not limited to use as part of a service supplied to any third-party for financial reward) is not permitted.
+- `lohhlamod` fully respects all [LICENSE requirments](https://bitbucket.org/mcgranahanlab/lohhla/src/master/) imposed by the original `LOHHLA` tool.
+- I am currently checking with the original authors of `LOHHLA` package, and will update license file once I get confirmation.
+For now, `lohhlamod` is free to use for all non-commercial parties.

 ## Disclaimer

 - I, by no means, intent to overtake the origianl idea, implementation, and copyright of the original `LOHHLA` algorithm.
-- This repo opens does not distribute `LOHHLA` package, as well as all its dependent third-party parties that are under commercial licenses.
+- This repo does not distribute `LOHHLA` package, as well as all its dependent third-party parties that are under commercial licenses.
-- `lohhlamod` does not necessarily produce identical result as `LOHHLA` on estimates of copy numbers and related metrics.
+- `lohhlamod` does not necessarily produce identical result as `LOHHLA`, including but not limited to estimates of copy numbers, logR, BAF, plots, etc.
 - Please interpret result at your own discretion when using `lohhlamod`.
 I simulated a few datasets to demonstrate the performance of `lohhlamod` in the most ideal settings.

 ## Citation

-Please cite the original [HLALOH](https://doi.org/10.1016/j.cell.2017.10.001) paper.
+Please cite the original [HLALOH](https://doi.org/10.1016/j.cell.2017.10.001) paper and its [Bitbucket](https://bitbucket.org/mcgranahanlab/lohhla/src/master/) repository.

 If you use `lohhlamod`, please kindly cite this github repo as well.